Bayesian Analysis of Social Influence: Inference

 It is convenient to use a symmetric proposal distribution for $h(\cdot | \cdot )$.
 In particular, we propose a simplistic multivariate normal with mean vector $\theta_{t-1}$ and a variance-covariance matrix that is set to $cp^{-1/2}$ times the inverse of $Cov_{\theta_0}(z(Y,x),z(Y,x))$, approximated from a short initial sample $(y^{(t)})$ from the model defined by the initial value $\theta_0$.
 For exponential family models in canonical form we have that $I(\theta)=Cov_{\theta_0}(z(Y,x),z(Y,x))^{-1}$ (this procedure was also used by Koskinen et al., 2013, for tuning the algorithm for ERGM).
+We set $\theta_0$ to the MLE under a model where contagion parameters are set to zero.
+As this model is equivalent to logistic regression, the MLE is readily available using standard estimation techniques.

+We draw $y^{\ast}$ as described in Section 3.2 and hence the algorithm is an \emph{approximate} exchange sampler.
+Everitt (2012) discusses the implications of the approximation for the properties of the sampler, but ultimately the performance of the algorithm will depend on how well the draws of $y^{\ast}$ mixes for different $\theta$, something which will have to be decided on a case by case basis.